 More from Nita Lowey

-I am pleased to yield 45 seconds to the gentleman from California (Mr. Ruiz).
+I am delighted to yield 1 minute to the distinguished gentleman from Georgia (Mr. Bishop), chair of the Subcommittee on Agriculture.